SlideRuleEarth/sliderule/docs/rtd/source/user_guide/Under-the-Hood.rst

     Figure 2: SlideRule's Processing Workflow

-The University of Washington’s deployment of SlideRule runs in AWS us-west-2 and consists of a set of public and prviate EC2 instances that have access to NASA’s Cumulus datasets in S3, and NASA’s CMR system.
+The University of Washington’s deployment of SlideRule runs in AWS us-west-2 and consists of a set of public and private EC2 instances that have access to NASA’s Cumulus datasets in S3, and NASA’s CMR system.
 A user Python script can be running anywhere as long as it has access to the internet.
 When using SlideRule’s Python client, a processing request from a user script has three primary stages:

 :1.
 Authentication: If accessing the public SlideRule service, authentication is unnecessary.
 But, if accessing a private cluster, the user authenticate themselves to the provisioning system which associates a profile with them that identifies what they can and cannot do.